fairdataihub/SODA-for-SPARC-Docs/docs/legal/privacypolicy.md

 For a detailed list regarding what information is tracked within SODA please refer to [What do we track?](#what-do-we-track).

-We employ the use of Google Analytics to track and log user events within SODA.
-To learn more, please visit their [Terms of service](https://marketingplatform.google.com/about/analytics/terms/us/).
+We employ the use of Kombucha Analytics to track and log user events within SODA.
+See the Github Repository [here](https://github.com/fairdataihub/analytics).

 ### How do we use the collected information?